Grilled Turkey Reuben Sandwiches

 Serve immediately.

-Grilled reubens taste great with potato chips and baby carrots for a simple meal.
+Grilled reubens taste great with salty potato chips and baby carrots for a simple meal.

-You could also serve them alongside a bowl of Irish potato soup for a heartier meal.
+You could also serve them alongside a bowl of your favorite soup.
+I recommend Irish potato soup or one of these veggie-heavy soups to round out the meal:

 Grilled Turkey Reuben Sandwiches